cfenollosa/os-tutorial/11-kernel-crosscompiler/README.md

 **Goal: Create a development environment to build your kernel**

 If you're using a Mac, you will need to do this process right away.
 Otherwise, it could have waited for a few more lessons.
-Anyway, you will need a cross-compiler one we jump to developing in a higher language, that is, C. [Read why](http://wiki.osdev.org/Why_do_I_need_a_Cross_Compiler%3F)
+Anyway, you will need a cross-compiler once we jump to developing in a higher language, that is, C. [Read why](http://wiki.osdev.org/Why_do_I_need_a_Cross_Compiler%3F)

 I'll be adapting the instructions [at the OSDev wiki](http://wiki.osdev.org/GCC_Cross-Compiler).